retrober44/flagquiz-react/README.md

 # Flagquiz
 POC of a flag quiz to assign flags to the correct countries.
-Is implemented with React in the frontend and ASP as API in the backend.
+Is implemented with React in the frontend and node in the backend.

 # Coding conventions